harryto/.dotfiles/README.md

 ## Installing

-Install file cam be found in the bin file.
+Install file will be found in the bin file.

 ```
 cd install